 When giving the grass its first cut during your spring lawn care maintenance, lift the blades up high enough so that only the tips will be cut.

 It’s almost impossible to advise a certain time of spring to do this, as so much will depend on your own local weather/growing conditions and grass types.

 Depending on how much growth you have in your area, gradually lower the blades with each succession of cuts in early spring.
 Start to raise them up a bit again in late spring before the summer heat starts.

 Again local climate will dictate your patterns.
 To tidy up after mowing, take a battery powered leaf blower over the path edges to tidy things up.
 Also remove any piles of leaves left from last season as these can cause bare patches to form on lawns if left for long periods.

-As we look back on those winter months and the fact that we were unable to do too much work in the garden, all was not lost.
+In our summing up we find that As we look back on those winter months and the fact that we were unable to do too much work in the garden, all was not lost.
 Those months gave us time to plan any overall changes we would be making to the garden when weather improved.

 But now the birds, have started to gather old withered plant material for nest building purposes.
 They busy themselves in the mid spring shadows, cast by a sun yet still quite low on the horizon.
 But rising gradually on a daily basis as we head towards summer.